 3. Two’s company, three’s a party!

 Another good way to arrange these colours is to mimic nature – anchor the bottom of the room (i.e. flooring and rug) with the darkest colour and keep the top of the room (i.e. ceiling) light.
-The mid-tone colour can go to furniture and walls.
+Use the mid-tone colour for furniture and walls.
 This formula works because it mimics nature’s ground, sky, and all the other stuff in between.

 4. Don’t reinvent the (colour) wheel